withastro/astro/CONTRIBUTING.md

 ### Entering prerelease mode

-If you have gotten permission from the core contributors, you can enter into prerelease mode by following the following steps:
+If you have gotten permission from the core contributors, you can enter into prerelease mode with the following steps:

 - Run: `pnpm exec changeset pre enter next` in the project root
+- Update `.changeset/config.json` with `"baseBranch": "next"` (for easier changesets creation)
 - Create a new PR from the changes created by this command
-- Review, approve, and more the PR to enter prerelease mode.
+- Review, approve, and merge the PR to enter prerelease mode.
 - If successful, The "[ci] release" PR (if one exists) will now say "[ci] release (next)".

 ### Exiting prerelease mode

 Exiting prerelease mode should happen once an experimental release is ready to go from `npm install astro@next` to `npm install astro`.
-Only a core contributor run these steps.
-These steps should be run before
+Only a core contributor can run these steps:

 - Run: `pnpm exec changeset pre exit` in the project root
+- Update `.changeset/config.json` with `"baseBranch": "main"`
 - Create a new PR from the changes created by this command.
-- Review, approve, and more the PR to enter prerelease mode.
+- Review, approve, and merge the PR to enter prerelease mode.
 - If successful, The "[ci] release (next)" PR (if one exists) will now say "[ci] release".

 ### Releasing `astro@latest` while in prerelease mode